Chapter 1. Introduction to Persistent Storage in OpenStack

 Object and container security, on the other hand, is configured at the service and node level.
 The Object Storage service provides no native encryption for containers and objects.
 Rather, the Object Storage service prioritizes accessibility within the cloud, and as such relies solely on the cloud’s network security in order to protect object data.

-The File Share Service can secure shares through access restriction, whether by instance IP, user/group, or TLS certificate.
-In addition, some File Share Service deployments can feature a separate share servers to manage the relationship between share networks and shares; some share servers support (or even require) additional network security.
+The Shared File System service can secure shares through access restriction, whether by instance IP, user/group, or TLS certificate.
+In addition, some Shared File System service deployments can feature a separate share servers to manage the relationship between share networks and shares; some share servers support (or even require) additional network security.
 For example, a CIFS share server requires the deployment of an LDAP, Active Directory, or Kerberos authentication service.

 1.4.
 Redundancy and Disaster Recovery